 The articles required are listed at the end of this syllabus: they are brief articles and will inform each week's discussion.
 All readings from professional journals may be found online through the Lewis and Clark library.
-Other readings may be found at the websites listed.
+Other listed readings may be found at the websites listed.
+Readings may change to accommodate students' special interests.